cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Sorting an empty array is valid and results in an empty array.
 Java requires having a sorted array before calling binarySearch().
 You do not have to call Arrays.sort to perform the sort though.
 Array can be already sorted.

+## Using loop constructs

+The continue keyword is used to end the loop iteration immediately and resume execution at the next iteration.

+for (segmentA; segmentB; segmentC) {}.
+A for loop is allowed to have all three segments left blank.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.